videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }

 class _JoinScreenState extends State<JoinScreen> {
-  //Repalce the token wiht the sample token you generated from the VideoSDK Dashboard String _token ="";
+  //Repalce the token with the sample token you generated from the VideoSDK Dashboard String _token ="";

   String _meetingID = "";